-There are three major components to employer-sponsored healthcare benefits that are central to healthcare consumerism: Flexible Spending Accounts (FSAs), Health Reimbursement Arrangements (HRAs), and Health Savings Accounts (HSAs).
+There are three major components to employer-sponsored healthcare benefits that are central to healthcare consumerism.
+These are Flexible Spending Accounts (FSAs), Health Reimbursement Arrangements (HRAs), and Health Savings Accounts (HSAs).
 Each of these tax-advantaged accounts allows participants to use set aside funds to cover out-of-pocket healthcare expenses.
 While each account is different in design, including funding and account ownership, they put the spending function directly in the participants’ hands.
-Moreover, due to IRS guidelines on how the money can be spent, consumers must make thoughtful decisions on how to use the accounts; if not, participants risk either overspending their set aside dollars or not being able to receive reimbursement for an expense they thought might be covered.
+Furthermore, due to IRS guidelines on how the money can be spent, consumers must make thoughtful decisions on how to use the accounts.
+If not, participants risk either overspending their set aside dollars or not being able to receive reimbursement for an expense they thought might be covered.

 What Lies Ahead

 Healthcare consumerism will require a massive change in the way healthcare professionals market, deliver, and charge for their services.
 In particular, healthcare providers will need to focus on building their brands as they strive to operate more like a retail business in a highly competitive market.

 For 2021 and beyond we can expect the following: